-2.5.1 Reports
+3.4.1 Reports

-Reports are an important way to monitor and then discuss a student's behaviour with them.
-A student will ensure that reports are completed in every lesson.
-These will be monitored by the member of staff and the student's family.
-Failure to fill the report out or meet the targets set will result in a sanction determined by the Assistant Head for Key Stage.
-Reports will run for 1 week and the Assistant Head (Key Stage) will decide what action to take next.
-Assistant Head (Pastoral) will log on CPOMs and keep updated.
+Reports are an opportunity for staff to mentor students.
+A student will ensure that their report is completed every lesson.
+Reports will be monitored by staff members and the student's family.
+Failure to have the report completed or to meet the targets set will result in a sanction determined by the Year Team.
+Reports will run for 2 weeks and the Year Team will decide what action is appropriate to take next.
+The Pastoral Manager will log details on our safeguarding system and keep them updated.

 - Report to Subject Lead increased number of negative behaviour points in a subject.
-To be monitored by the Subject Lead and Class Teacher. - Report to Form Tutor increased number of negative behaviour points.
-To be monitored by the Form Tutor. - Report to Pastoral Manager increased concerns about a student.
-Call home and the student met to set up a report. - Report to Assistant Head (Keystage) Parents invited in to meet a member of SLT.
+To be monitored by the Subject Leader and Class Teacher.
+Class Teacher or Subject Leader to contact home. - Report to Form Tutor increased number of negative behaviour points.
+To be monitored by the Form Tutor.
+Tutor to contact home. - Report to Pastoral Manager increased concerns about a student.
+Pastoral Manager to contact home and the student met to set up a report. - Report to Assistant Headteacher (Head of Year) Parents invited in to meet the Year Team and set up the report.
 Failure of report could lead to a Governor's Behaviour Panel.

-The Assistant Head (Pastoral) will support those students with the most challenging behaviours with a 6 Week Program.
-During this time students will meet the Assistant Head (Pastoral) daily and home will be contacted at least weekly.
-During meetings triggers and weaknesses will be discussed and support from the Pastoral and SEND team sort as well as outside agencies.
+The Assistant Headteacher (Behaviour) will support those students with the most challenging behaviours with a 6 Week Programme.
+During this time students will meet the Assistant Headteacher (Behaviour) daily and home will be contacted at least weekly.
+During meetings, triggers, weaknesses and positives will be discussed and support sought from the Pastoral and SEND team, as well as outside agencies.
 Failure to improve during this time can result in a formal Pupil Support Plan.